KingBean4903/Cpp-Coroutines/README.md

 ## A coroutine generator function
 ![Coroutine Generator code!](/assets/keepGen_2.png "Coroutine Generator Code")

-In our above code we used co_yield
+In our above code we used co_yield which transforms our function to a coroutine.
+More on co_yield below.

 ## How to become a Coroutine
 C++20 introduces keywords that assist us